thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listreceivedbyaddress.md

 {% enditemplate %}

-*Example from Dash Core 0.12.2*
+*Example from Dash Core 0.12.4*

-List addresses with balances confirmed by at least six blocks, including watch-only addresses (include InstantSend confirmations for locked InstantSend transactions):
+List addresses with balances confirmed by at least six blocks, including watch-only addresses.
+Also include the balance from InstantSend locked transactions:

 {% highlight bash %}
 dash-cli -testnet listreceivedbyaddress 6 true false true